jhmcaleely/conway-life-display/docs/cube-bit.md

-# Cube:Bit

-Some notes summarised from docs elsewhere, and reverse enginering the [4tronix LED Cube](https://shop.4tronix.co.uk/products/cubebit).

-Implemented in C and Micropython.
-Either implementation can be run as firmware on the Pico.

-## 4tronix CUBE:BIT
+# 4tronix CUBE:BIT

 The CUBE:BIT: https://shop.4tronix.co.uk/products/cubebit

+This is a flexible LED cube design, intended to be driven by a 40-pin Raspberry Pi (A Pi Zero can be directly mounted) or a Micro:Bit.

-This LED cube is a string of WS2812 compatible LEDs, arranged as two apparently parallel strings.
+The LED cube is a string of WS2812 compatible LEDs, arranged as two apparently parallel strings.
 A 4x4 cube has 128 LEDs, at 64 addressable positions.

-The board wires them with three wires: Power (5V, GND) and Data ('DIN').
+The board connects them with three wires: Power (5V, GND) and Data ('DIN').

 The addressable positions in each plane, from bottom (0) to top (3) follow one of two orientations (A or B).
 The orientations alternate as the planes stack.